mauvaisetroupe/architech/content/en/blog/2025/2025-05-24/modeling-bouded-contexts.md

 ## Feedbacks and questions

-### Structure vs Chaos
+### Structure vs. Chaos

-Message flow diagrams require manual layout of contexts and messages, offering flexibility but adding complexity compared to the automated structure of UML sequence diagrams.
-This freeform approach highlights architectural patterns, such as coupling, that rigid diagrams may obscure.
-While more challenging initially, message flow modeling reveals deeper system behaviors over time.

-A key heuristic is to maintain openness and avoid premature structure, as unstructured approaches can uncover insights hidden by more rigid methods.
-For example, recognizing excessive commands or queries may reveal architectural anti-patterns, such as tight coupling or a query-driven architecture, typical of distributed monoliths, where failures in one service can collapse the entire system.
+Message flow diagrams require manual layout—flexible but more complex than UML.
+This freeform approach reveals deeper system behaviors (e.g. coupling) that rigid models might hide.
+Avoid premature structure; it can obscure key insights like architectural anti-patterns (e.g. distributed monoliths).

-### Balancing Structure and Complexity
+### Structure vs. Complexity

-Structuring a diagram can highlight system issues, but not all complexity is meaningful.
-Over-structuring may introduce accidental complexity without adding insight.

-The choice between structured and freeform modeling depends on session goals—flexibility aids discovery, while structure provides clarity, though it may obscure design flaws.
+Structure helps expose issues, but too much may add noise.
+Choose structure or flexibility based on goals: discovery favors flexibility; clarity favors structure.

-### External System vs Bounded Context
+### System vs. Bounded Context (DDD)

-In Domain-Driven Design (DDD), a bounded context defines a conceptual boundary around a model and shared language, while a system includes bounded contexts and external elements that support a domain.
-A website, for example, can have multiple bounded contexts (e.g., user authentication, shopping cart, product catalog) within the same system.
+A bounded context defines domain boundaries and language.
+A system includes multiple bounded contexts plus external parts.
+Example: A website spans several bounded contexts (auth, cart, catalog) but isn't itself one—it exposes the domain, not its logic.

-Simply put, a system is anything that’s not a bounded context.
-A website, often not considered a bounded context, serves as a user-facing front-end, exposing the domain but not handling complex business logic, which is managed in back-end services or microservices.

-### Simplicity vs Precision: Balancing Notation
+### Simplicity vs. Precision

-The discussion shifts to the trade-off between simplicity and precision in modeling.
-Adding more notation increases complexity but can provide greater clarity and precision, while overly simplifying a model may introduce ambiguity.
-The key is to use notation as needed, starting simple and expanding to add necessary detail, ensuring the model effectively conveys the design intent.
+More notation = more clarity *and* complexity.
+Start simple; add detail only when needed.
+Strike a balance so the model communicates clearly.

-### Flexibility, Structure, and Purpose of Notation
+### Notation: Purpose & Balance
-Three key principles emerge from the discussion:
-1. Simplicity vs Precision: Balancing simplicity with enough detail for precision.
-2. Structure vs Flexibility: Deciding between structured approaches (like UML) and flexible models (like message flow diagrams), where flexibility adapts to problems but may complicate communication.
-3. Design Tool vs Documentation Tool: For design, flexibility is vital to accommodate evolving ideas; for documentation, structure and consistency are prioritized for clarity.

-In summary, model design should balance flexibility and clarity, adapting to the problem while maintaining consistency for communication.
+Three guiding tensions:

+1. **Simplicity vs. Precision** – Enough detail to be clear, not cluttered.
+2. **Structure vs. Flexibility** – Choose based on whether you're designing or documenting.
+3. **Design vs. Documentation** – Flexibility for design, consistency for documentation.

-### Adjusting the Level of Detail
+### Level of Detail

-In some cases, more detail is needed, especially when uncertain whether to model an action as an event or command.
-Exploring the internal workings of the bounded context, such as considering a process manager, can help clarify decisions.

-The level of detail and notation evolves during the workshop.
-Initially, a defined set of notations is used with little flexibility, but as participants gain experience, the approach becomes more adaptive.
-The appropriate level of detail and notation will emerge dynamically as the workshop progresses.

-### Creativity and Adaptation at Advanced Levels

-The most exciting part comes when participants reach the advanced level, where the tools become flexible, allowing for creativity.
-Instead of strictly following predefined methods, the goal is to adapt the tools to the context's specific needs, making the process both challenging and rewarding.

-### Story Mapping Technique: Problem vs. Solution Space

-User story mapping organizes tasks around user journeys, focusing on the problem space, but lacks the broader context to explore solutions.
-Event storming captures both problem and solution spaces by modeling events and interactions, offering a more complete view of user and business processes.

-In short:
-- Story mapping is task-focused and problem-oriented;
-- Event storming is event-driven and solution-inclusive.
+Model depth should evolve.
+Early: limited notation.
+Later: refine as understanding grows (e.g. distinguish events vs. commands, introduce process managers).

 ---